Cadfan ab Iago

-Cadfan ap Iago (c.
+Cadfan ab Iago (c.
 569 – c.
 625) was King of Gwynedd (reigned c.
 616 – c.
 625).
 Little is known of the history of Gwynedd from this period, and information about Cadfan and his reign is minimal.

 The historical person is known only from his appearance in royal genealogies, from his grant to Saint Beuno for the monastery at Clynnog Fawr, and from his inscribed gravestone in St Cadwaladr's Church, Llangadwaladr.

-Cadfan was the son and successor of King Iago ap Beli and is listed in the royal genealogies of the Harleian genealogies and in Genealogies from Jesus College MS 20.
+Cadfan was the son and successor of King Iago ap Beli and is listed in the royal genealogies of the Harleian genealogies and in the genealogies from Jesus College MS 20.
 (Note: the pedigree is given as: ... map Rotri map mermin map etthil merch cinnan map rotri map Intguaul map Catgualart map Catgollaun map Catman map Iacob map Beli map Run ..., and from there back to Cunedda and his ancestors.)
 (Note: Phillimore, The pedigree is given as ...
 Cynan tintaeth6y.
 M. Rodri mol6yna6c.
 M. Idwal I6rch.
 M. Kadwaladyr vendigeit.
 M. Katwalla6n.
 M. Kad6ga6n.
 M. Iago.
 M. Beli.
 M. Run hir.
 M. Maelg6n g6yned ..., and from there back to Cunedda.)
-Cadfan came to the throne near the time of the Battle of Chester (Gwaith Caerlleon) in 616, in which the Northumbrians under Æthelfrith decisively defeated the neighboring Welsh Kingdom of Powys and then massacred the monks of Bangor Is Coed.
+Cadfan came to the throne near the time of the Battle of Chester (Gwaith Caerlleon) in 616, in which the Northumbrians under Æthelfrith decisively defeated the neighbouring Welsh Kingdom of Powys and then massacred the monks of Bangor Is Coed.
 However, there is no evidence that Gwynedd had any part in the battle, so Cadfan's accession at that time appears to be no more than coincidence.

 Cadfan was succeeded as king by his son, Cadwallon ap Cadfan.

 Gravestone

 Cadfan's gravestone is at Llangadwaladr (Cadwaladr's Church) on Anglesey, a short distance from the ancient llys (royal court) of the kings of Gwynedd, and reputed to be their royal burial ground.
-The inscription refers to him as sapientisimus (most wise), and as this term is historically used for ecclesiastics, it suggests that at some point, Cadfan had resigned as king to live a consecrated life.
+The inscription refers to him as sapientisimus ('most wise'), and as this term is historically used for ecclesiastics, it suggests that at some point, Cadfan had resigned as king to live a consecrated life.
 (Note: In the footnote.
-Sapientisimus here applied to him means simply, in the Latin of the period, a "highly learned man", and presumably, therefore, an ecclesiastic.
+Sapientisimus here applied to him means simply, in the Latin of the period, a 'highly learned man', and presumably, therefore, an ecclesiastic.
 Compare the epithet of Gildas (Gildas Sapiens), implying clerical status, not natural wisdom.)
 The inscription is the subject of a "detective story" that interprets it as containing a series of coded messages, insulting to the deceased king.